Physiotherapy in Milton for Elbow

 can bend the elbow upward.
 The biceps can also help flex the shoulder, raising the arm up.
 And the biceps can rotate, or twist, the forearm in a way that points the palm of the hand up.
 This movement is called .
 Supination positions the hand as if you were carrying a tray.

 Related Document: Altima Physiotherapy's Guide to Elbow Anatomy

 Why did I develop a rupture of the distal biceps?

 The most common cause of a distal biceps rupture happens when a middle-aged man lifts a box or other heavy item with his elbows bent.
 Often the load is heavier than expected, or the load may shift unexpectedly during the lift.
 This forces the elbow to straighten, even though the biceps muscle is working hard to keep the elbow bent.
 The biceps muscle contracts extra hard to help handle the load.
-As tension on the muscle and tendon increases, the distal biceps tendon snaps or tears where it connects to the radius.
+As tension on the muscle and tendon increases, the distal biceps tendon where it connects to the radius.